South Riding, Virginia: Representation

-South Riding lies entirely within Virginia's 10th congressional district, currently represented in Congress by Representative Jennifer Wexton (D-Leesburg).
+South Riding lies entirely within Virginia's 10th congressional district, currently represented in Congress by Representative Suhas Subramanyam (D-Leesburg).
 It is represented by Karrie Delaney (D-Centreville) in the state House of Delegates, and by John J. Bell in the state Senate.

 Local media

 South Riding lies within the distribution zone for two national newspapers, the Washington Post, and the Washington Times, as well as for the local Loudoun Times-Mirror.
 South Riding is also covered by AOL's Patch service's Chantilly division.